 1. Do all of the foundational and exterior work first.

 It’s natural to want to move on to the next phase of your project, but ensure the house is sound before you begin interior work.
 That means replacing windows and putting on a new roof if needed.

-This happened to us: On our most recent project, we added two decks to the back of the house.
-They were complete and sealed, but then water started to leak in: Water is a constant headache of old house life.
+This happened to us: On a project a while back, we added two decks to the back of the house.
+They were complete and sealed, but then water started to leak in: water is a constant headache of old house life.
 We had to add a step as a water barrier and have the decks sealed again, and then again, before we were good to go inside.

 Lesson learned: You need a solid shell—and it doesn’t make sense to rush the work or to skimp.

 2. No construction detail is too obvious.

 When you’re functioning as the general contractor—or even working with a general contractor—you have to spell out every part of the plan, and never assume everyone is up to speed.
 Someone we know had a contractor demo the wrong bathroom.

 This happened to us: On one of our projects we decided to add polished marble tile in a classic Greek Key pattern in the entry.
 We ordered the border pieces, the corner pieces, and the mosaic sheets to round out the center: Carrara Bianco Greek Key Nero, Carrara Bianco Greek Key Corners, and Carrara Bianco Honed Mosaic Tile from the Builder Depot.
 It all seemed so clear.
 When we stopped by to check on the progress, we found the floor almost complete: a crisp border around tiny marble squares…but on closer inspection, we realized the border pattern wasn’t aligned properly.
 We had to order new tile and redo the edges.
 Of course for the second attempt we printed out several examples of the pattern along with close-up detail images.
 And while the redo was in progress, texts with photos helped to clarify the tough-to-communicate elements.